Wappsto/pxt-wappsto/README.md

 ### configure wifi

-Configurere the SSID to which the Wappsto:bit connects when on Wi-Fi network.
+Configure the SSID to which the Wappsto:bit connects when on Wi-Fi network.

 ```sig
 wappsto.configureWifi("ssid", "password")